Lakhwinderr/Open-Source-Discovery/README.md

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/Lakhwinderr/Open-Source-Discovery/blob/main/LICENCE) file for details.

+## What's next for Open Source Project Discovery

+-  There are issues in setting the correct object data variables to their respective fields like stars and URL of the fetched array of objects of the repository data.
+- Add user authentication to personalize the experience and allow for secure starring of repositories.
+- Implement more robust features such as the ability to delete or update starred repositories directly from the app.
+- Improve the pagination functionality on the account page for better navigation.
+- Add new features like filtering by issues, contributions, and more personalized repository recommendations.
+- Add integration to send request to the user's GitHub account to directly star from this app.
+- Deploy the application on a production server with a properly configured domain name.

 ## 🤝 Contributions

 Contributions are welcome!
 Please check the [CONTRIBUTING.md](Contributing.md) file for guidelines on how to contribute to this project.
 Feel free to add new suggestions and changes to the app.
 Let us make this app more accessible, and productive.